arstepanyan/Exploreing-the-National-Emissions-Inventory-database/README.md

-# Exploreing the National Emissions Inventory database
+# Exploring the National Emissions Inventory database

 Here we explore the National Emissions Inventory database and see what it says about fine particulate matter pollution in the United states over the 10-year period 1999–2008.